lsst-dm/dmtn-205/index.rst

    These multi-``RUN`` provenance ``QuantumGraphs`` cannot be translated one-to-one into runnable predicted ``QuantumGraphs``, as long as our execution model expects all writes to go into a single output ``RUN`` collection with consistent configuration and versions for all quanta within it.
    The most straightforward way to address this would be to make the process that translates provenance graphs into predicted graphs a fundamentally one-to-many operation, requiring users to run each per-``RUN`` predicted graph on its own.
+   Another approach would be to allow a single ``QuantumGraph`` to span multiple ``RUN`` collections.
-   For unrelated reasons (e.g. RSP service outputs, user-defined processing, unusual processing for commissioning), we are considering expanding the data ID / dimensions system to allow custom data ID keys or relax the dataset type + data ID unique constraints, which would also open up new ways of saving configuration (e.g. multiple init quanta per ``RUN``, each with its own config datasets), and that may in enable execution of ``QuantumGraph`` objects with heterogeneous configuration.
+   Finally, for unrelated reasons (e.g. RSP service outputs, user-defined processing, unusual processing for commissioning), we are considering expanding the data ID / dimensions system to allow custom data ID keys or relax the dataset type + data ID unique constraints, which would also open up new ways of saving configuration (e.g. multiple init quanta per ``RUN``, each with its own config datasets), and that may in enable execution of ``QuantumGraph`` objects with heterogeneous configuration.

 .. _ivoa-mapping: